qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    ``T_F_JUL`` and finally ``T_F_MEAN``.
 #.
 Now click **[Apply]** to display the diagram in the QGIS main window.
 #.
 You can adapt the chart size in the :guilabel:`Size` tab.
 Activate the
-   |radiobuttonon| :guilabel:`Scaled size` and set the size of the diagrams on
+   |radioButtonOn| :guilabel:`Scaled size` and set the size of the diagrams on
    the basis of the :guilabel:`maximum value` of an attribute and the :guilabel:`Size` option.
    If the diagrams appear too small on the screen, you can activate the